Haixing-Hu/qubit-jsdoc-theme/README.md

 - **🆕 Intelligent Constructor Detection:** Only displays the "Constructor" section when a class has explicit constructor documentation, avoiding empty constructor sections for classes without custom constructors.
 - **🆕 Field-Level JSDoc Support:** Properties table is populated directly from `@type` annotations on individual class fields, eliminating the need for redundant `@property` tags in class-level JSDoc.
 - **🆕 Clean Member Organization:** Properties are displayed in their own dedicated section, while the "Members" section can be configured to show only methods, avoiding duplication.
+- **🆕 Internationalization (i18n):** Full support for multiple languages with comprehensive translation of all UI elements, section headings, table headers, and navigation tooltips.
+- **🆕 Homepage Navigation:** Added a "Back to Homepage" button in the top navigation bar for easy navigation between class documentation and the main documentation index.
+- **🆕 Enhanced Tooltips:** All navigation buttons include internationalized tooltips that adapt to the selected language.

 ## Key Features (Inherited from clean-jsdoc-theme)